squattingmonk/nasher/README.md

     $ nasher pack demo

 This compiles scripts, converts json sources into their gff counterparts, and packs the resources into the target file.
-The resources are placed into `.nasher/build/x`, where `x` is the name of the target.
-The packed file is placed into the project root directory.
-If the file to be packed already exists in the project root, you will be prompted to overwrite it.
+The packed file is placed into the package root directory.
+If the file to be packed already exists in the package root, you will be prompted to overwrite it.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

-### Installing
+#### Installing
     # Install the packed file for the default target
     $ nasher install